adammarcwilliams/adammarcwilliams.github.io/_posts/2017-3-2-Painting-Interactive-VR-Experiences-Tiltbrush-Unity.md

 if (other.gameObject.name.Contains("index3") || other.gameObject.name.Contains("HandAnchor"))
 `

-This checks that the hand is either the whole hand itself (no buttons pressed) or that the collider triggering the button is the tip of the index finger.
+This checks that the hand is either the whole controller itself (no buttons pressed) or that the collider triggering the button is the tip of the index finger.
 At first I had ommitted this but found when I pressed it using a pointed finger, I would trigger multiple colliders at once, often negating the effect of the trigger by turning it on and off again instantaniously.
+This happened because the finger contains three different colliders.

-If we were to push our finger too far *through* the button this can still happen.
-The finger tip ("index3") leaves the buttons collider zone and then when we pull the finger back out it retriggers it agin.
+This can still happend if we were to push our finger too far *through* the button.
+The finger tip ("index3") leaves the buttons collider zone (OnTriggerExit) and then when we pull the finger back out it retriggers it again.

-This is a bug in my code I still need to refactor but I will probably solve by adding some sort of a cooling off period to the button so it can't be triggered repeatedly within milliseconds of each collide.
+This is a bug I still need to fix but I will probably solve it by adding some sort of a cooling off period to the button so it can't be triggered repeatedly within milliseconds of each collide.

-And here is the finished project...
+And here is the results...

 <iframe width="640" height="360" src="https://www.youtube.com/embed/IkXbWpx-4us?rel=0" frameborder="0" allowfullscreen></iframe>